 This type of content can be featured on your website or social media channels, or be shared directly with new students through personalized emails and messages.
 This will serve to reassure them that they made the right choice, lessen the likelihood of any last minute second thoughts, and contribute to a positive and welcoming experience.

-Keeping Current Students Engaged
+Keeping Current Students Engaged Beyond Enrollment

-While many schools devote a lot of time to creating content marketing for student recruitment, some are often guilty of neglecting their existing students.
+While many schools devote a lot of time to content marketing for student recruitment, some are often guilty of neglecting their existing students.
 This can be a costly mistake.
 After all, your current students are your greatest ambassadors, and their positive word-of-mouth can be vital in raising awareness among their peers.

 In addition, current students are likely to engage with your school’s digital channels on an ongoing basis, forming the foundation of your online community.
 By keeping them engaged and involved with your school online, you can ensure you maintain healthy levels of visibility and are easily found by new prospects.